What is the Standard Arbitration Clause?

 Who will decide the dispute?

-How do the parties submit their motions?
+How do the parties file their submissions?

 How long does a BAT arbitration take?